LammersInsects/Aervi-EE-Transcriptomics/README.md

 Overall data quality is much improved, seems like the majority of adapters got trimmed.
 I'm satisfied with this result.

-## Mapping to reference genome
+## Mapping to reference genome with HISAT2 v2.2.1

-TODO wit HISAT2
+> Kim, D., Paggi, J.M., Park, C. et al. Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype.
+Nat Biotechnol 37, 907–915 (2019). https://doi.org/10.1038/s41587-019-0201-4

+- The HISAT2 manual is available [on this website](http://daehwankimlab.github.io/hisat2/manual).
+- Process for installing it on a workstation is described in [`1.code/project.setup.md`](1.code/project.setup.md).